Skip to main content

 If you want to learn more about the potential uses for recycled building materials, reach out to the Construction and Demolition Recycling Association (CDRA).
 The CDRA advocates for the environmentally sound recycling of C&D materials which equates to 4,300 acres of landfill avoided by recycling approximately 583 million tons of C&D.

-As proud and active members of the CDRA, General Kinematics is committed to the proper separation and recycling processes of many materials, including C&D. To learn more about our expert sorting equipment and streamlined processes, contact us today!
+As proud and active members of the CDRA, General Kinematics is committed to the proper separation and recycling processes of many materials, including C&D. To learn more about our expert sorting recycling equipment and streamlined processes, contact us today!

 General Kinematics Corporation, incorporated in 1960, was established to market, design, and custom fabricate innovative vibratory equipment for the foundry, recycling, mining, and processing industries.
 Today the company continues as one of the world’s largest suppliers of vibratory processing equipment and has evolved into an industry-leading EPC firm.
 Headquartered in Crystal Lake, IL, General Kinematics has seven global locations providing engineering and support to a world-wide customer base.
 GK is a third generation, family-owned company and is ISO 9001 certified.